 Offer Verdict

-Compare fixed pay, variable pay, bonuses, equity, tax, and real monthly gain before you accept.
+Compare fixed pay, variable pay, bonuses, equity, tax, and real monthly gain for India-based offers before you accept.

 Fixed pay improves meaningfully and the monthly gain looks strong under the selected assumptions.